puzzle/amm-techlab/content/en/docs/03.0/3.1/containerize.md

 ```

 When you check your project in the web console (Developer view) the example app is visible.
 The pod will be deployed successfully when the build finishes and the application image is pushed to the image stream.
+Please note this might take several minutes.

 ## Task {{% param sectionnumber %}}.6: Create Service